mojaloop/reference-architecture-doc/docs/refarch/index.md

 #### High-Level Map

 ![New & Unclassified Problems](./assets/ML2RA_in_RefArchOver_newUnclassified_Apr22c_1670.png)
-> Reference Architecture (Mojaloop 2.0): New and Unclassified Problems
+> Reference Architecture (Mojaloop): New and Unclassified Problems

 ## Solution Space (_High level description and the context map)_